 Fall Festivals in Tulum

-Día de la Independencia (September 5) is Mexican Independence Day, of course.
+Día de la Independencia (September 5) is Mexican Independence Day.
 In Cancun, at least, it kicks off with the morning “cry of independence” from the town hall.
 In Tulum, you’ll see celebrations in the form of music, dancing, and festivities.

 Halloween is popular with tourists from the US, who come and get costumed up on the eve of October 31.
 The Day of the Dead, on the other hand, on November 1-2 is a colorful festival where locals honor the departed with processions and altars set up around town.